 5. Get Connected

-There are several caregiving apps available today that allow long-distance caregivers and their sick loved ones to keep track of appointments and medications with pre-set reminders or alarms.
+Several caregiving apps allow long-distance caregivers and their sick loved ones to keep track of appointments and medications with pre-set reminders or alarms.
 Surveillance systems installed in the patient’s home can allow long-distance caregivers to see a loved one from his or her phone and monitor activities or status from far away.
-There are also several medical on-call systems, some offered through local hospitals, to provide assistance in the event a caregiver is not on site.
+Several medical on-call systems, some offered through local hospitals, provide assistance if something happens when a caregiver is not on site.
 New smart technology, like Amazon Echo or Google Home, can keep your loved one connected and able to call for help.

 6. Take Quality Time During Visits

 Since visits for long-distant caregivers can be busy and hectic, it’s important to spend as much quality time with your loved one as possible during visits.
 Taking a quiet moment to sit and chat allows you to get a feel for how your loved one is doing.
-It can be reassuring to you as well as create wonderful memories for you both.
+It can be reassuring to you and create wonderful memories for you both.

 7. Get Support for Yourself

-Keeping your feelings bottled up will only add to your stress, so find someone to share your feelings with.
-Taking time for yourself or pampering yourself in some way can help ground you when you feel pulled from all sides.
+Keeping your feelings bottled up will only add to your stress, so find someone with whom to share your feelings.
+Take time for yourself or pamper yourself in some way to keep yourself grounded when you feel pulled from all sides.
 It can be as simple as taking a walk to keeping an appointment for a massage or hitting golf balls at the driving range for an hour.
 Whatever allows you to take a break from the stress should be considered an important caregiving duty.

-Gaining outside help from family and friends, being organized and prepared for whatever happens and taking care of yourself will help you feel more confident about caring for someone you love from far away.
+Accepting outside help from family and friends, being organized and prepared for whatever happens, and taking care of yourself will help you feel more confident about caring for someone you love from far away.